aiventures/utils/README.md

 ## Todos

+* `20240929` Create the possibility to store/load the parsed data without processing
+* `20240929` Add a logic to update a value in a configuration in any case
+* `20240927` Create an Utility to create Markdown with Date Lines
-* `20240923` Additional attribute to indocate file path conversions (with no infi implicitly leading to no conversion)
+* `20240923` Additional attribute to indicate file path conversions (with no info implicitly leading to no conversion)
 * `20240923` Move Constants to enums
 * `20240923` Generate envs to export Configuration as shell / batch setup scripts
 * `20240923` Create Config validation features (Config.json > CHECK > Errors/Warnings > Automatical Clean Up)
 * `20240923` Create a Config schema (idea: create a yaml with comments and convwert it as json), so that configs can also be validated
 * `20240923` Enable `Yaml`
 * `20240923` Create `Typer` SubCommands
-* `20240923` Link Executables to Configuration
+* ~~`20240923` Link Executables to Configuration~~
 * `20240923` Add [todo.txt](https://github.com/todotxt/todo.txt) logic
 * ~~dddd~~